bthate/genocide/docs/index.rst

 i write you in the context of communications and claims under art.15 of the Rome Statute.
-I want to inform the prosecutor that the king of the netherlands and his government are commiting 3 of the 5 crimes defined in the Rome Statute.I know the statute only provides juridistion over genocide claims concerning nationalities or crimes based on etnicity.
-The crimes i talk about are on generic parts of the population like all elderly of all psychiatric patients.The kingdom of the netherlands uses law to provide "care" with entails adminstering poison instead of non harmfull substances (what medicine should be).
+I want to inform the prosecutor that the king of the netherlands and his government are commiting 3 of the 5 crimes defined in the Rome Statute.
+I know the statute only provides juridistion over genocide claims concerning nationalities or crimes based on etnicity.
+The crimes i talk about are on generic parts of the population like all elderly or all psychiatric patients.
+The kingdom of the netherlands uses law to provide "care" with entails adminstering poison instead of non harmfull substances (what medicine should be).